 - Attend all Online Classes with your camera on, and with active participation – with a maximum of 2 absences

 - Complete 6 AAP/ AAL Clinical/Practice Sessions keep case notes

 - Attend 6 Education Support and Supervision Sessions with EPI Supervisor

 - Completion of Online Animal Studies course (included in course fees)

-- Includes Required Reading and active participation during training
+- Complete Required Reading during training